krisbitney/C195_Appointment_Scheduler/README.md

 * user is notified if they have an appointment within 15 minutes of login
 * login attempts are logged in a text file, with timestamps

+#### Implementation details
+The application is written in Java using JavaFX and a MySQL database.
+The application is structured with a Model-View-Controller (MVC) pattern.
+The data model was implemented with a Data Access Object pattern.

 #### Assignment prompt:
 You are working for a software company that has been contracted to develop a scheduling desktop user interface application.
 The contract is with a global consulting organization that conducts business in multiple languages and has main offices in Phoenix, Arizona; New York, New York; and London, England.
 The consulting organization has provided a MySQL database that your application must pull data from.
 The database is used for other systems and therefore its structure cannot be modified.